STEjovanovicFAN/Bingo/README.md

 # Bingo
-Personal Bingo ProjectI worked on over the winter break
+Personal Bingo Project I worked on over the winter break

 Features:
   - Title page before you actually start the game